10 Examples of amazing wood facades

 OREGON BACH FESTIVAL BUILDING, UNIVERSITY OF OREGON

 The Oregon Bach Festival was granted its own building at the University of Oregon for the first time in history.
 The building, Berwick Hall, is filled with rehearsal, recital, and lecture facilities and is located near the School of Music and Dance.
-Accoya® wood was chosen for the siding as it blended in with the other materials in the building and the surrounding neighborhood and the Accoya® requires significantly less maintenance than other wood siding.
+Accoya® wood was chosen for the cladding as it blended in with the other materials in the building and the surrounding neighborhood and the Accoya® requires significantly less maintenance than other wood cladding.

 THE CENTER OF WELLBEING

 The Center for Wellbeing in Edinburgh needed a façade that lived up to its name.
-That’s where timber siding came in.
+That’s where timber cladding came in.
 To create the right look for the Thistle Foundation, an organization that aids individuals in need of emotional support, they turned to 3DReid to fashion an exterior that was as warm and friendly on the outside as the folks are on the inside.

 Discover more via ArchDaily.